 Experience has shown that some compression and firing stroke, some combustion gases inevitably escape past the pistons into the crankcase.
 This is known as piston blow by.
-The fumes consist mostly of unburned fuel (hydrocarbons).
-As an engine wears, piston blow-by increases.
-Because unburned hydrocarbons form an explosive mixture, dilute the sump oil and form sludge, car makers ventilate the crankcase to let them out.
+The consist mostly of unburned fuel ().
+As an wears, blow-by increases.
+Because unburned form an explosive mixture, dilute the sump oil and form sludge, makers ventilate the to let them out.
 Until emission control regulations took effect the ‘road draught’ system was used, in which forward motion of the created a vacuum at the outer end of a ventilation tube from the .
 Fresh air was drawn in usually through the oil filler to replace the vented .

 The system contains a positive that acts as a fire precaution and adjusts the flow of back-fire occurs in the manifold, the back-flow pushes the down, blocking the route to the .
 When the manifold vacuum is high, at

 Idling speed or small throttle openings, the lifts against spring pressure, inducing the flow of into the manifold.